aruncsengr/event_uploader/README.md

 - Add a simple UI which shows events for a given date range.
 - Add a simple UI which shows availability of a particular user for a given date range.

+### Assumptions
+- No double booking (i.e, considering user's timeslot as busy only if the RSVP is 'yes')

+> Note: To achieve optimization, I've used postgresql COPY command and bulk_insert approach to upload data from CSV files.
+So, I've taken care of validations as DB constraints and custom validations in importers (PORO) itself.

 ## Installation

 Install the dependencies and devDependencies and start the server.